soham2560/MR24/Assignment_1/README.md

 ```bash
     conda env create -f environment.yml
 ```
 It is suggested that you use VSCode to run the cells, but they should work using standard jupyter notebook also.

+### Note: Do not forget to run the first 2 cells before you run any tasks (`prepare_data()`), it will download all additional point clouds and datasets required for the tasks.